 Piezas fabricadas con aditivos: Una guía completa para principiantes y profesionales

-impresión 3D dental
+impresión dental 3d

-Para evitar confusiones, let’s clarify a few common terms you’ll hear alongside additive manufactured parts:
+To avoid confusion, let’s clarify a few common terms you’ll hear alongside additive manufactured parts:

 Take a small aerospace company that needs a custom bracket for a drone.
 Using traditional machining, they’d have to order a metal block, program a machine to cut away excess material, and wait weeks for the part—plus, much of the metal would end up as waste.
 With additive manufacturing, they can 3D print the bracket directly from a digital file in 24 horas, using only the material needed.
 El resultado?
-Un encendedor, stronger part that costs 50% less and gets the drone to market faster.
+A lighter, stronger part that costs 50% less and gets the drone to market faster.

 Additive manufactured parts aren’t just a “trend”—they solve real problems for businesses and designers.
 Here are the top advantages that make them a go-to choice across industries: